jolespin/soothsayer/install/README.md

 ```

-Let me know if you have any issues before creating an issue on GitHub (jespinoz[ a t ]jcvi[ d o t ]org)
+Let me know if you have any issues before creating an issue on GitHub:
+jespinoz[ a t ]jcvi[ d o t ]org